valerie-ducret/pyx_COV19/README.md

 # A projet to detect COVID-19 from X-rays using Convolutional Neural Networks.
 ** A journey with artificial intelligence in service of medical diagnosis **

 This project was performed during a Bootcamp Data Science training with DataScientest, by Kevin Pame and Valerie Ducret.
-It is above all a didactic project that finally occurs to be really performant, by predicting 100% of Covid X-rays from the testing set.
+It is above all a didactic project that finally occurs to be really efficient, with an accuracy of 100% for Covid X-rays.
 By deploying a web application using Streamlit, we hope that others would be able to learn what is computer vision, to understand how a neural network works, or use some of this work for their own data science project.

 To see the app >>